korbidp3k/azure-function-r/README.md

  ![](./media/9_run_the_function.PNG)

 2. The first time around, the packages are going to be installed and this can take some time (3-4 min), especially on the consumption plan.
+Sometimes you even reach the 5 minutes limit (on the consumption plan), in that case run again the function and it will continue the installation of the packages where it left it.

 3. Enjoy the temperature forecast: